mkroczek/SPWD-experiments/experiments/cpv_impact/README.md

 instances were examined for the critical path value increase.
 Instances with positive value were sorted according to CPV increase and 8 of them were selected to cover full range of values.
-Next, selected instances were scheduled on the Gurobi solver and the cost increase was measured.
+Next, selected instances were scheduled on the Gurobi solver and the cost increase has been measured.

 ### Results